-The City held seven focus group discussions from April 21-23, 2020 to compile quantitative research on housing needs.
+The City held seven focus group discussions spanning the weeks of April 13-24, 2020 to compile quantitative research on housing needs.
 In addition to the information collected at community meetings, the City conducted key stakeholder interviews with Madera residents and officials.
 Input gathered at these meetings and interviews was used to inform the City's actions for the next program years.